Cheeznology/InspectAI/README.md

 ## Privacy

-VerifAI processes code only when you request a review.
+InspectAI processes code only when you request a review.

 No review is performed automatically.